-- The signing key used for signing by the node (currently only ECDSA keys are supported), and - The node's X.509 certificate, that is a valid identity under the verification parameters of this MSP
+- The signing key used for signing by the node, and - The node's X.509 certificate, that is a valid identity under the verification parameters of this MSP

-It is important to note that MSP identities never expire; they can only be revoked by adding them to the appropriate CRLs.
-Additionally, there is currently no support for enforcing revocation of TLS certificates.
+It is important to note that MSP identities never expire, they can only be revoked by adding them the appropriate CRLs.
+In addition, for TLS certificates, fabric does not offer support for revocation.